Read This First

 Prompt 5: Do Kierkegaard and other Christian philosophers include in their epistemological models a way to measure the success or predictability of their “leaps of faith” disjointed from the degree of relevant evidence?

-The section turns on Kierkegaard’s Leap of Faith, Subjective Truth and Authentic Existence, and Other Christian Philosophers.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Kierkegaard’s Leap of Faith, Subjective Truth and Authentic Existence, and Other Christian Philosophers in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Kierkegaard’s Leap of Faith distinct from Subjective Truth and Authentic Existence.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Kierkegaard’s Leap of Faith distinct from Subjective Truth and Authentic Existence.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around leaps of faith, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around leaps of faith, so the page closes with a more usable judgment.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Reasoned Probabilities and Decisions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.